bytinbit/nobubo/README.md

   * `us`: Output size is "copyshop size" of 36 x 48 inches, also called "[Arch E / Arch 6 ](https://en.wikipedia.org/wiki/Paper_size#Architectural_sizes)".
   * `mmxmm`: use a custom output size in millimeters, e.g. `920x1187`.
 * if `--ol` is omitted, nobubo just prints a huge collage of all assembled pages without chopping them up into an output layout.
 * `--reverse`: as default, the pattern is assembled from top left to bottom right.
-Use the `--reverse` flag to assemble it from bottom left to top right, which is needed for Burda patterns for example.
+Use the `--reverse` flag to assemble it from bottom left to top right, which is for example needed for Burda patterns.
 * `"home/alice/patterns/jacket.pdf"`: the path to the original pattern including filename.
 * `"home/alice/patterns/jacket_a0.pdf"`: the path where the collage should be saved, including filename.